Darned99/System-for-Elevator-service/README.md

 CMake requires a generator to create the build system, the generator depends on your operating system and tools:

-- **CMake should spot genererator by itself, however I've run into some troubles and I had to use cmake with -G option**
+- **CMake should detect genererator by itself then we would type commands below, however I've run into some troubles and I had to use cmake with -G option**
 ```bash
 cmake -B build
 cmake --build build